evocn/lambda/content/reference.md

 * A makeshift compass, which is said to guide one to their true love.
 1 Gold.

 He travels his wares by Camel, an old, ragged thing, grateful for many days of travel in the Four Kingdoms ahead.

+# Myelar
+# Fort Moonstone
+An old Myelar fortress in the foothills of Maegor's range on the Precipice of Errol.

+The home of Rain, an ancient Myelar with a dutiful bent.
+He stalls the darkness here, and will stand firm until he dies, protecting the realms of man.

+# The Citadel of the Sun
+The center of the Myelar's remaining power in this land.
+It is invisible to the human eye.
+It is located in the center of the continent, between the three human cities they call the Sisters.

+Here there are a number of Myelar, who are dying slowly, blinking to preserve their longevity.

+# Organizations
+# The Shadow Guild
+A brotherhood of honest thieves.
+The Robin Hood types, but they take few jobs, and do not take any reward for their exploits.

+# The Blackbirds
+A band of brigands on the Precipice.
+Covertly funded by the Marconi Family of the far east to investigate the supernatural claims of one of the last living sorcerers.

+They are dead now.
+Only Geoffrey remains, with a whip and a pike, and a broken arm, and Garreth, though he is a blackbird no longer.

+## Geoffrey
+Leader, built the Blackbirds from nothing.
+His tongue procures deals with lords, as well as the loyalty of his brigand brethren.
+He is not a strong man, but his cruelty is feared.
+He's young.

+## Garreth
+an aging brigand, who did not always live this life.
+But a chance encounter with the law had him stripped of his knightly valor and exiled to the gray wastes.
+A decade spent in the harsh sands weakened his resolve, and led him back to Errol, but as a brigand.
+* He had a special connection with Alice.
+* He has survived the battle at Blackstone Keep.
+He now wanders the wilderness in search of a new cause.

+## Ronan
+Was a shaggy-haired brute of a man, the brawn of the Blackbirds.